oncody/civ-board-game-2010/README.md

 1. A metropolis receives an extra +2 combat bonus when a player is defending it

 To upgrade your capital the following conditions must be met:
-1. The metropolis marker must contain the square the capital marker previously occupied
+1. The metropolis tile must contain the square the capital tile previously occupied
 1. The metropolis's outskirts must contain ten revealed squares and must not overlap another city’s outskirts
 1. The expansion square must not contain any enemy figures
 1. The expansion square may be a water square.